rvojtus/UMLift/README.md

 ## External Tools & Libraries

 This project relies on the following external tools and libraries.
-These tools are developed and maintained by their respective organizations; this project does not own them, it simply uses them to enable key features.
+These tools are developed and maintained by their respective organizations; **this project does not own them**, it simply uses them to enable key features.

 - [UMLet](https://github.com/umlet/umlet) - A lightweight UML tool for creating UML diagrams.
 - [Eclipse Modeling Framework (EMF)](https://projects.eclipse.org/projects/modeling.emf.emf) - A modeling framework and